A Different Type of Rapper: Tyler, The Creator

 More than his fashion choice, Tyler’s most important contribution is the normalization of individuality.
-Tyler’s complicated relationship with the LGBT+ community is well-documented—he has used slurs, but has welcomed and vociferously defended queer members of Odd Future, while also leaving his sexuality very much open to interpretation.
+Tyler’s complicated relationship with the LGBTQ+ community is well-documented—he has used slurs, but has welcomed and vociferously defended queer members of Odd Future, while also leaving his sexuality very much open to interpretation.
 He has challenged traditional gender norms, on occasion opting for a Chanel handbag or tweeting about his predilection for crossdressing.
 His upcoming GOLF le FLEUR* collection, for instance, features crushed velvet sneakers—a material often used in women’s lines—and tote bags that resemble purses.
 It’s rooted, he says, in his love for the color pink, which he was mocked for as a child.
 Regardless of the reason, Tyler never fails to push the envelope.

 While he is not alone in doing this, nor the first—Pharrell also has a penchant for Chanel womenswear—Tyler has certainly helped normalize a new form of self-expression through clothing.
-Leo Mandella, Lil Uzi Vert, Gunna and countless others are now seen with Chanel bags, painted nails and an abundance of pink, clearly not coincidence.
+"Gully Guy" Leo Mandella, Lil Uzi Vert, Gunna and countless others are now seen with Chanel bags, painted nails and an abundance of pink, clearly not coincidence.
 Tyler played a crucial role in dismantling the stereotypes surrounding how rappers portray themselves and perceived masculinity and boundaries within streetwear.